 Between animal room and PI Laboratory or Study Area within or between buildings on campus: Rodents treated with hazardous chemicals, toxins or radioisotopes are transported packed in shipping crates (available from BUASC) or disposable cage or home cage placed inside a leak-proof, shatter-proof secondary container.
 PI or research staff to pack and unpack rodents.
 The crates must be labeled “Biological Hazard” or “Chemical Hazard” or “Radioisotope.”
 Extra precautions may be required per Office of Environmental Health and Safety (OEHS) protocol and laboratory-specific SOPs for the chemical agent, toxin or radioisotope in question.

 C. Rodents from a room where sentinel surveillance has identified a murine pathogen present

 1. Transport and exposure of other rodents must be minimized.

-2. Each case is handled on an individual basis in collaboration with the LASC veterinary staff/LACF Director.
+2. Each case is handled on an individual basis in collaboration with the BUASC veterinary staff.

 D. Rodents transported between buildings

 1. Assure that rodents are packed in their home cage secured with tape or shipping crate and cannot escape.

 2. Assure that rodents are covered with an opaque drape or comparable material so that animals are not visible.